MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/sales-tax/sales-tax-troubleshooting-field-value-taxtrans-incorrect.md

   - **TaxUncommitted** is the intermediate calculated tax result persisted in the database (if applicable), which will be used later in posting.
   - **TmpTaxWorkTrans** is the temporary calculated tax result in the in-memory table (Table Type = InMemory).

-If you find the root cause of an incorrect **TaxTrans** column, you've also found the root cause of an incorrect **TaxUncommitted** or **TmpTaxWorkTrans** column.
-This is because the three columns are copied from each other.
+If you find the root cause of an incorrect **TaxTrans** column, you've also found the root cause of an incorrect **TaxUncommitted** or **TmpTaxWorkTrans** column as the three columns are copied from each other.

 Typically, during tax calculation, **TmpTaxWorkTrans** is generated, and then, if applicable, **TaxUncommitted** is generated.
 During tax posting, **TaxTrans** is generated.